IESL Program Guidelines

 How to request a change of level for students in level F:

 Requests to change level from Level F to credit must be requested by Tuesday BEFORE classes begin.

 Students should ask for the review with their International Programs Academic and Retention Advisor in building 11 Room 235.

 The advisor will work with the student and testing coordinator to review the placement.

 If the placement is accepted the student must be registered in 12 credits by Friday before term starts.

 IESL students must pass all classes in the level with a C or better before they can move up to the next level.

 Students taking IESL classes must take all 20 hours of class at every level.
-Students in levels C and above may take a PE class in addition to their ESL classes if their advisor approves them to do so.
+Students in levels D and above may take a PE class in addition to their ESL classes if their advisor approves them to do so.
+Students in level F could take one class in the credit level that do not require prerequisite, if their international advisor approves them to do so.